ekafex/IntroCodingLab2/README.md

-# IntroCodingLab2
+# Introduction to Computing LAB

-Intro to coding LAB 2 FSHN Phys.
+Intro to coding LAB 2 FSHN Physics.